-Year 1 Me!
-Year 2 My family!
-Year 3 Where I live!
-Global Citizenship What makes us 'us'?
-Does everyone have the same background as you?
-In what ways are we all different?
-Where have our families 'come from?'
-What are the fun things that we like doing?
-Do we all like the same things?
-Does it matter if we don't all like the same thing?
-Why is it good for us to like different things?
-What would happen if we all liked the same things?
+Year 1 Year 2 Year 3

+Me!
+My family!
+Where I live!

 Where does the money come from to pay for the fun things we like doing?
 What kinds of jobs do we know about?
-Why are all jobs important?
 What do adults spend money on?
 Do they always have a choice?
 What do you spend your money on?
 Do you always have a choice?
 Who pays for the library / park / sports centres to be built?
 What happens if someone spoils them or steals from them?
-What is a family?
-Who makes up your family?
-What are the different kinds of family?
-Is everyone within a family always 'the same' as everyone else within the family?
-Are all families the same?
-How could they be different?
-What could we learn and enjoy from families of different cultures (e.g. foods, festivals, stories).
-How are all families similar - regardless of culture or faith?
-When does a family need to work together to achieve something?
-Do some families find life easier than others?
-Why?
-What can be done about it?
 What things do you need as an individual?
 What things do you want?
 What is the difference?
 Would everyone in your class choose the same items?
 What kinds of things do families need to pay for?
-How might a family of a different religion or culture spend their money differently?
-What would be the same?
-How do families pay for their needs?
-How do we decide which 'wants' to buy?
 Which kinds of jobs do people in our families do?
 Do they all work the same hours and in the same ways?
 Can you share out some pretend money for your family - deciding between needs and wants appropriately?
 Can you pay the needs first (taxes, food, bills etc) What is a community?
 What is your community?
 Who lives in your community?
 Why are we allowed to go where we like in our community and the UK?
 What is liberty?
 What facilities are available in your community?
-What businesses are available in your community other than the shops!?
+What businesses are available in your community - other than the shops!
 What religious buildings are within your community?
 Who visits these?
 Which times does the community come together?
 What is the benefit of everyone joining in?
 How has the community developed over time?
 Who has joined the community and what have they brought to it?
-Who pays for the facilities that are free to use?
-Who decides what to be built and who has to look after them?
-What happens if your community cannot provide a service?
-E.g. supermarket or bank?
 How is the community represented?
 Who speaks for the community and how are they chosen?
-Can you plan a new community?
-Can you take account of limited space and the facilities that are most needed?
-Can you work democratically to decide what to include?
-Can you justify your choices?
 Which members of the community are paid for?
 E.g. Police Officer, Fireman, Teacher.
 Can you identify public sector workers?
 How are these people paid for?
-Can you decide how you will spend your 'wages' after giving some to the 'council' to pay for the public sector workers?